 There are so many ways you can help these people in 3rd World Countries.

 There are also local charities.
 One of my favorites is Jacob’s Well.
 This not for profit mission is helping women get out of dangerous situations and start their lives over.

 Visit a Candymaker

 I used to think these places were extinct, but they aren’t.
 Candy making isn’t a craft, it is an art.
 This is a skill that is passed down through the generations.

 In fact, our local candy making shop, Schimpff’s, has been in that location since 1891, that’s more than 125 years.
 This is a family run business.
-Not only will you find them making candy the old fashioned way, but there is a lunch counter and a soda jerk.
-With a little museum in the back it is truly a nostalgic experience.
+Not only will you find them making candy the old fashioned way, but there are a lunch counter and a soda jerk.
+With a little museum in the back, it is truly a nostalgic experience.